 Much of the underwriting and sales processes, as well as the monitoring of key metrics, will be programmed into the company's IT systems.
-Consequently, implementation will include many meetings with the members of the IT department, given their role in programming the systems with the necessary data and algorithms to rate underwrite and issue the products.
-Testing the programming is and algorithms to rate, underwrite, and issue the products.
+Consequently, implementation will include many meetings with the members of the IT department, given their role in programming the systems with the necessary data and algorithms to rate, underwrite, and issue the products.
 Testing the programming is also an important part of this process so that any bugs and glitches can be worked out prior to launch.